carlospsvieira/trybecash/README.md

 # trybecash
-Expense tracker back-end with express.js, mysql and docker
+Expense tracker back-end done for school with express.js, mysql and docker